2025–26 California Baptist Lancers men's basketball team

-The 2025–26 California Baptist Lancers men's basketball team represents California Baptist University during the 2025–26 NCAA Division I men's basketball season.
-The Lancers, led by 13th-year head coach Rick Croy, play their home games at Fowler Events Center in Riverside, California, as members of the Western Athletic Conference (WAC).
+The 2025–26 California Baptist Lancers men's basketball team represented California Baptist University during the 2025–26 NCAA Division I men's basketball season.
+The Lancers, led by 13th-year head coach Rick Croy, played their home games at Fowler Events Center in Riverside, California, as members of the Western Athletic Conference (WAC).

-This will be the Lancers' last season as members of the WAC, as they will be joing the Big West Conference, effective July 1, 2026.
+This year marked the Lancers' last season as members of the WAC, as they will be joining the Big West Conference, effective July 1, 2026.

 Previous season

 The Lancers finished the 2024–25 season 17–15, 9–7 in WAC play, to finish in third place.
-They defeated Tarleton State, before falling to eventual tournament champions Grand Canyon in the semifinals of the WAC tournament.
+They defeated Tarleton State, before falling to eventual tournament champions Grand Canyon in the semifinal of the WAC tournament.

 Preseason

 On October 28, 2025, the WAC released their preseason coaches poll.
 California Baptist was picked to finish atop the conference, while receiving five first-place votes.